 Implementation science focuses on improving the delivery of care in the often-complicated “real world,” with the goal of identifying what works best, why it works and how findings can be applied to improve lives.

-For example, a physician might be able to prescribe effective medicines available to treat HIV, but if a patient has difficulty getting transportation to and from a clinic or pharmacy, care and treatment become inaccessible.
-Unconventional working hours, child and family care demands and the availability of services or resources can all act as barriers to the successful implementation of HIV treatment programs.
+For example, a physician might be able to prescribe effective medicines available to treat or prevent HIV, but if a patient has difficulty getting transportation to and from a clinic or pharmacy, care and treatment become inaccessible.
+Unconventional working hours, child and family care demands and the availability of services or resources can all act as barriers to the successful implementation of HIV prevention and treatment programs.

-By identifying and closing the gaps in actual, real-world practice that prevent the benefits of scientific innovation, we can make real progress in improving outcomes for people living with HIV.
+By identifying and closing the gaps in actual, real-world practice that prevent the benefits of scientific innovation, we can make real progress in improving outcomes for both people living with HIV and those who could benefit from PrEP.
 The reality is that customized approaches are needed.
 In moving from research settings to real-world environments, the delivery of healthcare is quickly met with the complexities of culture, economics, behavior, gender, social circumstances and political environments that must be adequately considered.

 An enduring commitment to implementation science

 We believe implementation science is vital in addressing the challenges of delivering HIV care in real-world settings.
-As part of this commitment, implementation science studies led by ViiV Healthcare are ongoing globally to explore a variety of issues that include improving access to testing and clinical care, and also identifying ways to make it easier for people living with HIV to take their medicines regularly.
+As part of this commitment, implementation science studies led or supported by ViiV Healthcare are ongoing globally to explore a variety of issues that include improving access to testing and clinical care, and also identifying ways to make it easier for people living with HIV and those who could benefit from PrEP to take their medicines regularly.
 We are collaborating with the broader HIV community to close the implementation gaps between evidence, policy and practice.
-We have also developed several initiatives, including Positive Pathways for HIV care, a program intended to define best practices and interventions that can effectively close the gaps from HIV diagnosis to the successful treatment and management of HIV.
+We have also developed several initiatives to define best practices and interventions that can effectively close the gaps from HIV diagnosis to the successful treatment and management of HIV, as well as support those who could benefit from PrEP.

 Through our support for implementation science, we are committed to solving real-world challenges to successful HIV prevention and treatment.
 Developing innovative healthcare solutions, smarter policies and practices will make an HIV-free future possible for the next generation.